sstadt/Vertical-Slider/README.md

 Vertical-Slider
 ===============

+TODO: Allow the plugin to take a padding argument, to compensate for additional slider item height not counted by the height() method

 A vertical slider for showcasing content.

 In order to correctly find all the parts of your vertical slider,